MIDL-Conference/midl-website-2024/pages/author-instructions.md

 Inquiries to the program chairs can be addressed directly to [pc@2024.midl.io](mailto:pc@2024.midl.io).

+## Rebuttal and Discussion

+Authors are expected to submit a comprehensive rebuttal addressing the comments raised by the reviewers during the rebuttal period.
+In order to fully address the comments of the reviewers, the authors are free to modify or add any additional details, experiments or images that might be required in their paper.
+It is important to keep in mind however that the page limit is 8 pages for the main paper excluding references, acknowledgements and the appendix sections.
+After the rebuttal, a discussion period will start on which the authors and reviewers will have the chance to interact. Τhe reviewers will be able to see all answers when submitted and can potentially provide feedback.
+However, it is expected that during the discussion period, the reviewers will be more committed and responsive to your answers.
+The discussion is a unique feature of MIDL, and we recommend taking full advantage of it, as it tends to improve paper outcomes.

 ## MELBA special issue

 The best papers of the conference will be invited to submit a journal extension to a [special issue in the MELBA journal](https://www.melba-journal.org/blog/013-midl-melba-2024.html).